Frequently Asked Questions (FAQs)

 In early February 2018, semi-finalist teams will be invited to participate in Second Round Applications.
 During this round, teams will be invited to submit their complete proposal with a short slide deck or video describing their innovation and business strategy in more detail.
 Teams will have three weeks to submit these materials.
 The submissions will be reviewed by an elite Bay Area Global Health Innovation committee made up of individuals from the Bay Area Global Health community, including leaders from nonprofits, industry, venture capital firms, and our world-class universities.

-Finalist teams will be selected to participate in the final pitch event of the Bay Area Global Health Innovation Challenge, slated for late May 2018 (date TBD) in San Francisco.
-On the day of the event, there will also be workshops, networking events, and terrific opportunities to engage with many members of the Bay Area global health innovation community.
-Both before and after the Challenge, finalist teams will have the option of participating in team mentorship and development activities with global health leaders and experts.
+Finalist teams will be selected to participate in the final pitch event of the Bay Area Global Health Innovation Challenge, slated for early May 2018 (date TBD) in San Francisco.
+On the day of the event, there will also be workshops, networking events, and terrific opportunities to engage with many members of the global health innovation community in the Bay Area and beyond.
+Both before and after the Challenge, finalist teams will participate in team mentorship and development activities with global health, design, technology, and investment leaders and experts.

 Past mentors and judges have included senior leaders from Kleiner Perkins Caufield & Byers, PATH, the Bill and Melinda Gates Foundation, Bioness, Inc., Facebook, the Global Health Research Foundation, the International Aids Vaccine Initiative, and the Bay Area's world-class universities.